 🎉This is a public service announcement that yes, my hair is grey and I’m in my 20s so can we all stop judging each other on a narrow beauty standard and squeezing ourselves to fit ideals that make other people comfortable now? 🙄 Shall we get on with being fabulous? 💃 Comment 🙌 below if you agree!

 A post shared by Sarah ✨ (@sstrange) on

-Unfortunately, having your hair dyed to match your natural grey color is really hard to do.
+Unfortunately, having your hair dyed to match your natural gray color is really hard to do.
 “The best way to grow out your grays is to add lowlights.
-This helps blend out the demarcation lines between any hair colored through a single process color (a color that’s done in one step) and the natural grays,” says Brown.
+This helps blend out the demarcation lines between any hair colored through a single-process color (a color that’s done in one step) and the natural grays,” says Brown.
 You can also consider rocking a shorter ‘do so that the growing out process doesn’t have to take as long.